 My nervousness almost got me on a few trips, but I fought through the anxiety.
 Fear and worry can lead to regrets, and you can miss out on a lot.
 (I am sympathetic to those with crippling fear.)

-There is more to this story, and I plan on sharing that with you in another post.
-This is how I got started, and maybe now is a good time for you to begin your travel story.
+There’s more to this story, and I plan to share it in another post.
+This is how I got started, and perhaps now is a good time for you to begin your travel story.

 If you want to start your Amtrak journey, click here to start your research on riding Amtrak.